antonin-drozda/antools/README.md

 ### Private library which is also free to public use.
 Its purpose is to be useful code keeper.

 Anton's Tools package contains methods for
+* data science - data validators
-* databases -  connectors to various databases, executing queries, loading and saving pd.DataFrame
+* databases -  connector to PostgreSQL enabling executing queries, loading and saving pd.DataFrame
-* loggers - connectors for interactive logging
+* loggers - connector for interactive logging in Windows OS

 ## Getting Started
 ### Dependencies
 The antools package utilizes following libraries:

+* Data Science:
+* none

 Databases:
 * pandas